Kentucky Standard Master Electrician (ICC - 701_KY) Highlighted & Tabbed Book Package

 State Requirements

 Kentucky electrician licensing is overseen through the Commonwealth of Kentucky electrical licensing authority within the Department of Housing, Buildings and Construction.
 Requirements can include eligibility documentation, applications, and testing aligned to your license classification.
-This package is designed to support the reference-book side of master electrician exam preparation and Kentucky contractor business-and-law review with the included Business and Law manual.
+This package is designed to support the reference-book side of master electrician exam preparation and Kentucky contractor.

 Reference Books